EyasuTeshome/shifttracker/job-search/prepare-polished-version-of-linkedin-profile.md

 ### **Instructions**

-Your LinkedIn profile comprises a header with a summarized introduction to who you are, and different sections with information about specific attributes.
+Your LinkedIn profile consists of a header with a summarized introduction to who you are, and different sections with information about specific attributes.
 You created the first version of your profile during the core program and have already updated it several times afterward.
 Since you have finished the core program and have been job searching for some weeks intensively, your LinkedIn profile should be complete and comprehensive.
 It should also show that you are an active professional by including posts and publications.

 Use the [Assess your LinkedIn profile rubric and worksheet](https://docs.google.com/document/d/1W-BN3mKAyJAn-Kdw4QuyZU-MiF6TIG1PZrSv4Hdjcug/edit#heading=h.49ezt9nvjk6d​​) as a reference to review each of the sections of your LinkedIn profile and make any necessary improvements, before submitting it to your coach and refining it with their feedback.

 1. Begin by looking at the Header first.
 - Read the requirements listed in section 1 of the worksheet.
-- Look closely at the different components of the Header section of your profile and analyze if you meet the requirements.
+- Look closely at the different components of the Header section of your profile and analyze whether or not you meet the requirements.
 - Select the score that best applies and identify any improvements required.
 Refer to the learning resources applicable.
 - Make any necessary changes.